The Power I Don't Have

 Cameron asked me if I knew, and when I said I didn’t, he said: “I’m so sorry I’m the one to have to tell you this… Oh, god...”
 He paused, trying to pull himself together.
 I panicked, fearing something might have happened to Rahnie.
 My heart raced.

 “Cameron, what?
 What happened?”
 I asked firmly, scared to death for my sister.
-At this point, Rachel and I had stopped walking and she was staring at me, wide-eyed.
+At this point, Ray and I had stopped walking and they were staring at me, wide-eyed.